Piraty/website/txt/git-worktrees-multitasking.md

 switching) has some cost.

 Being greenly, you might still use one single checkout.
-When switching branch contect frequently, you either pull your hair over too many stashes that tend to roll under the bus sooner or later or you might drown in `WIP`-commits which lead to huge merge conflicts after rebasing to master, thus slowing you down when you again need to switch context while resolving the conflict.
+When switching branch context frequently, you either pull your hair over too many stashes that tend to roll under the bus sooner or later or you might drown in `WIP`-commits which lead to huge merge conflicts after rebasing to master, thus slowing you down when you again need to switch context while resolving the conflict.